 The easiest symbol to explain at First and North Grand is the red, white and blue metal sign that designates the site “Bob Vose Corner.”

-After serving three terms (1987-99) as alderman from Ward 5, Vose, who lives nearby, became the unofficial caretaker of Monument Avenue (the northern extension of First Street).
+After serving three terms (1987-99) as alderman from Ward 5, Vose (1929-2023) became the unofficial caretaker of Monument Avenue (the northern extension of First Street).
 He raised money for banners and signs and personally tended trees and flowers in the parkway.

 He also lobbied successfully for state funds to beautify Monument Avenue, which serves as the gateway to the Lincoln Tomb State Historic Site.
 (Before any of the current symbols were erected on the corner, in fact, it was distinguished by large white concrete letters set into the ground that said “Abraham Lincoln Tomb.”
 An accompanying wooden sign directed people to the tomb.)